Skip to main content

 A small region of the Eagle Nebula.
 This structure has been named the 'Pillars of Creation'.

-How does a Star form?
+How does a star form?

-Eventually, the star's core becomes so hot and dense that nuclear fusion begins.
-This is the actual birth of the star.
-The light, heat and particles produced by the new star blow away most of the remaining cloud.
+Eventually, the core becomes hot and dense enough for nuclear fusion to begin.
+This marks the true birth of the star.
+Energy released by the new star pushes away much of the remaining cloud.
+The star is left behind to slowly use up its fuel.

 Image